streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/AzkarraContext.md

 By default, the `AzkarraContext` will always create a default `StreamsExecutionEnvironment` named **__default**.

-You can retrivied the default environment as follows:
+You can retrieved the default environment as follows:

 ```java
 StreamsExecutionEnvironment defaultExecutionEnvironment = context.defaultExecutionEnvironment();